 Why You Will Love This Recipe

 The portions are perfectly sized for serving, which makes meal prep a breeze.
 You won’t have to worry about last-minute carving as the recipe is designed to be easy to prepare.
-In fact, it only takes less than 15 minutes to cook!
+It only takes less than 15 minutes to cook!

 FAQs